 Colours of buttefly wings may vary.

-For a bespoke design please let us know what colour you would like it painting.
+For a bespoke design please select that box and let us know what colour you would like it painting.
 Bespoke designs are made to order so will take up to 28 days to be despatched.

 Approx 47 x 30 x 23 cm

 Care and Siting Instructions